Gordon Murray: Other projects

 In 1981, Murray was involved in improvements for Midas Cars.

 Murray independently designed the Rocket, an ultra-lightweight, open cockpit roadster powered by a 1-litre motorcycle engine, which has an appearance similar to that of a 60's era Grand Prix car.
 Looking like a single-seater, it could accommodate a passenger in tandem with the driver, the second seat located beneath a removable cover.
 The Rocket was built by former racing driver Chris Craft at the Light Car Company.

 In September 2016 it was announced that Murray had been appointed to develop the OX truck, a flat pack low-cost vehicle, for the British charity Global Vehicle Trust (GVT).
 GVT founded OX Delivers to utilise the design to make last-mile transport more accessible and reliable in emerging markets.
 Murray created four experimental prototypes; XP1-XP4.
-XP2, XP3, and XP4 are owned by OX Delivers, with two of the vehicles having been converted to fully-electric trucks.
+XP2, XP3, and XP4 are owned by OX Delivers, with one of the vehicles having been converted to a fully-electric truck.
+OX then went on to build 2 more electric trucks adapting the original design for EV use.
 XP1 is owned by Murray for his private collection.

 From 2015, Murray collaborated with TVR to design the upcoming TVR models, with the TVR Griffith released in 2017.

 Honours

 His alma mater, Durban University of Technology, made Gordon Murray an Honorary Professor in 2002 and awarded him an honorary doctorate in 2011.

 In the 2019 New Year Honours list Murray was awarded a CBE for services to motoring.

 In 2022 Murray was awarded the inaugural FIA President's Innovation Medal, 'for his constant innovative approach to race and road car design'.

+In 2024 Murray was awarded the BBC Top Gear Lifetime Achievement Award as 'arguably the greatest and most original thinker in both Formula One and the wider automotive sphere'.